Sindex42/CV/README.md

 [Gilded Rose](https://github.com/Sindex42/gilded-rose-js) | Refactoring exercise, practice at handling legacy code | 3-4 days | JavaScript, NodeJS, Jest
 [Bank Tech Test](https://github.com/Sindex42/bank-tech-test) | Javascript banking app interacted with through the browser console | 3-4 days | JavaScript, Jasmine
 [Orthogonal Quest](https://github.com/Sindex42/orthogonal-quest) | Makers Academy final group project, top down adventure game | 2 weeks | Python3, PyGame, TravisCI, Code Climate, Pylint, AutoPep8

-## (Skills)

-#### Curiosity and passion for code

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- Experience
-- Achievements
-- Evidence

-#### Fast, independent learner

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)

-#### Great Collaborator

 ## Education